 Features like a retractable dew shield and precision focuser are expected on a telescope in this price range, but also well appreciated.
 The padded aluminum carry case will get a lot of use thanks to the portability of this refractor, and the potential for serious deep-sky astrophotography while traveling.

 I have enjoyed my time with the Meade Quadruplet over the past month.
 The telescope sets up quickly, and I was up and running on my target within 20 minutes of Polar Alignment.
 For anyone looking to capture exceptional wide field images using a DSLR, it’s hard to beat the convenience of a small refractor.

 Smaller equatorial telescope mounts such as the Celestron Advanced VX or iOptron SmartEQ Pro will have no problem tracking the night sky with the Meade Quadruplet on top.

 The Meade 70mm f/5 Quadruplet ED is proof that you do not need a large, heavy telescope to produce incredible astrophotos.

 At this time, there are over 15 different versions of the data captured in my backyard processed by amateur astrophotographers around the world.

 They all took the time to edit the RAW image data to produce an extraordinary deep sky portrait of the Soul Nebula.
 I would like to thank everyone that participated in the project, and tell you that I am absolutely amazed at the image processing talent currently on Instagram.

 I believe I made my thoughts on the Meade 70mm F/5 ED APO clear in the title of this post.
 I am a big fan!
 The images I have produced speak for themselves.

-A special thank you goes out to Ontario Telescope and Accessories for the opportunity to test this telescope for its astrophotography capabilities from my light polluted backyard.
+A special thank you goes out to Steve Malia at OTA for the opportunity to test this telescope for its astrophotography capabilities from my light polluted backyard.
 You can purchase the Meade 70mm Quadruplet Apochromatic Refractor from Ontario Telescope and Accessories.